techtek/Blinkit/arduinosketch/standalone/heltecwifikit8/arduinosketch_standalone_heltecwifikit8/readme.txt

 - Upload the Blinkit Arduino sketch to your Heltec WiFi Kit 8

 - restart the module and, the blinkit splashscreen should show up and the device is starting
+- To connnect your phone, the device wil display it's IP while booting, use this to browse to the device with your mobile phone, tablet or pc.